 The meaning crisis feeds the language crisis when the avalanche of attention-grabbing LLM content from dominant languages crowds out local languages, and when attention capture leads to non-participation in local lifeworlds \citep{Srinivasan17,Mateus20}.
 In the reverse direction, language loss undermines the place of elders, disrupts knowledge transmission, and harms wellbeing and cognition \citep{Perley12,Whalen16,Low22}.
 The data free-for-all violates Indigenous (and human) sovereignty, stoking both crises \cite{Walter19,Mahelona23,Bates25}.

 \paragraph{Language crisis $\leftrightarrow$ ecological crisis:}

-The language crisis feeds the ecological crisis when it undermines the capacity of indigenous communities to take care of their storied ancestral lands which are rich in species diversity; and when it accelerates the loss of medicinal knowledge as a resource for human wellbeing \citep{Dieter05,Maffi05,Kimmerer13,Coyne22}.
-In the reverse direction, mining and climate disasters intensified by data centres displace people from their lands, while climate change and pandemics decimate linguistic communities, and loss of ecological diversity undermines cultures which depend on plant and animal species \citep{Maffi05,Heugh17,Bender21,Selvelli24,Ayuso25}.
+The language crisis feeds the ecological crisis by undermining the capacity of indigenous communities to take care of their ancestral lands which are rich in species diversity, and when it accelerates the loss of medicinal knowledge as a resource for human wellbeing \citep{Dieter05,Maffi05,Kimmerer13,Coyne22}.
+In the reverse direction, mining and climate disasters intensified by data centres displace people from their lands (with their embedded stories), while climate change and pandemics decimate linguistic communities, and declining ecological diversity undermines cultures which depend on plant and animal species \citep{Maffi05,Heugh17,Selvelli24,Ayuso25}.

 \paragraph{The metacrisis:}